-The findings are surprising: Taiwan exhibits both a high level of material welfare and a low degree of income inequality.
+The results are surprising: Taiwan exhibits both a relatively high level of material welfare and a low degree of income inequality among advanced economines.
 In addition, Taiwan shows some characteristics typical of the Continental European model, such as a low employment rate and a low poverty rate.

 § Links: